-- 1.1 Under Section 85 of the LG(R)A and Section 102 of the LGA, Council may adopt a Rates Remission Policy.
-Council will charge rates on all property according to its Funding Impact Statement (FIS) under the provisions of the LGA and LG(R)A. This Remissions Policy outlines any variations with the FIS and the reasons for each variation.

-- 1.2 This Policy contains the following Remissions for:

-- (a) Charges on Contiguous Properties

-- (b) Charges on Non-Contiguous Properties

-- (c) Uninhabitable Dwellings or Properties affected by Natural Disaster

-- (d) Clubs and Societies

-- (e) Community Organisations

-- (f) New Subdivisions

-- (g) Low Value Remote Properties.

-- (h) Penalties

-- (i) Council Properties

-- (j) Extreme Financial Hardship

-- (k) Remission of UAGC to Certain Separately Used or Inhabited Parts of Ratings Units (SUIPS)

-- 1.3 Any property receiving a rates remission under the LG(R)A is not eligible to receive a rates remission as outlined in these policies.
-(Refer to Background 1.2 for further details)

-1.4 New applications for rates remissions must be received by Council for processing before 1 May to be applied to rates for the following financial year.
-(Note: Council's financial year starts on 1 July and ends on 30 June each year.
-For example, to apply for rates to be remitted for the year starting 1 July, the application must be received by Council before 1 May.)

-- 1.5 Applicants will be informed about the decision regarding the remission applied for, before the start of the new rating year.
-These administrative processes apply to all types of remissions under this Policy. - 1.6 The Objectives for each type of remission is listed under that Policy.
+- 1.1 Under Section 85 of the LG(R)A and Section 102 of the LGA, Ruapehu District Council (Council) may adopt a Rates Remission Policy.
+Council will charge rates on all property according to its Funding Impact Statement (FIS) under the provisions of the LGA and LG(R)A. This Remissions Policy outlines any variations with the FIS and the reasons for each variation. - 1.2 This Policy contains the following Remissions for: - (a) Charges on Contiguous Properties - (b) Charges on Non-Contiguous Properties - (c) Uninhabitable Dwellings or Properties affected by Natural Disaster - (d) Clubs and Societies - (e) Community Organisations - (f) New Subdivisions - (g) Land-Locked Land - (h) Penalties - (i) Council Properties - (j) Financial Hardship - (k) Second SUIP to reduce UAC rating charges - 1.3 Any property receiving a rates remission under the LG(R)A is not eligible to receive a rates remission as outlined in these policies.
+(Refer to Background 1.2 for further details.) - 1.4 New applications for rates remissions must be received by Council for processing before 1 May to be applied to rates for the following financial year. - (Note: Council's financial year starts on 1 July and ends on 30 June each year.
+For example, to apply for rates to be remitted for the year starting 1 July, the application must be received by Council before 1 May.) - 1.5 Applicants will be informed about the decision regarding the remission applied for before the start of the new rating year.
+These administrative processes apply to all types of remissions under this Policy. - 1.6 The Objectives for each type of remission is listed under that Policy. - 1.7 This Policy supports the principles set out in the Preamble to Te Ture Whenua Māori Act 1993.
+These principles include recognition that land is a taonga tuku iho of special significance to Māori, and for facilitation of the occupation, development, and utilisation of that land for the benefit of its owners, their whānau, and their hapū.
+Council considers that this Policy supports those principles, particularly when viewed in conjunction with Council's Revenue and Financing Policy, Council's Remission of Rates on Māori Freehold Land